 or a protein with a veggie and carb, like this simple salmon, rice, green beans and capers lunch :

-I also like to make these as a breakfast or mid-day snack : Ezekiel tortilla rolled up with almond butter, and bananas and breakfast burritos (eggs, bacon, veggies.)
+I also like to make these as a breakfast or mid-day snack : Ezekiel tortilla rolled up with almond butter, and bananas.
+I also enjoy meal prepping breakfast burritos (eggs, bacon, veggies.)
 I wrap them up and label them with a marker, and put them in one of our middle snack drawer in our fridge, which is where I keep a lot of grab-and-go items.

 One snack I make sometimes are energy balls (I just made the recipe up, and here’s Reese helping ) :

 And for kids, I use the convenient ingredients when I pack their daily lunch (this was before we started reducing dairy for Paige) :

 Step 6 .
 Make Sunday Meal Prepping Fun

 Put on a good podcast, turn on music, if you like having the TV going on in the background turn that on to something fun, and use this time to get things done but also just ENJOY the process and time by yourself in the kitchen.
 I like to take in audio content, so this is the time I use to catch up on podcasts and learn something new while I do something a little more passive and mindless like chopping and stirring things.